matt-allan/envtpl/README.md

 - No dynamic memory allocations
 - Available as a standalone, cross platform binary that's easy to install without a package manager
 - Written in Zig instead of C
-- Much smaller: ~100K instead of the ~19MB you will have to download to get `envsubst`
+- Much smaller downloads: ~100K instead of the ~19MB you will have to download to get `envsubst` (the binary itself is about the same size though)
 - Native binaries for ARM Macs and Alpine containers (links [musl](https://musl.libc.org/) instead of gcc)

 # Why?